usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 - <!-- .element: class="fragment" data-fragment-index="4" --> Deeper dive into "signal separation"
   - <!-- .element: class="fragment" data-fragment-index="4" --> Methods, examples, *gotchas*, etc.

+Notes:

+- Ok, I will get off my soapbox and get into the real content...
+- This is meant to be a fairly high-level talk more to expose you to what's out there and point you towards some resources to help
+  - Slides full of math tend not to go over well prior to 9 AM

 <!--s-->

 <!-- .slide: class="section_header" data-background="#303c6b"-->